Nazulka/Visit-Kyrgyzstan/README.md

 ## Strategy
 My goals for this project are:
-* To provide a virtual experience to explore Kyrgyzstan to all potential travellers
+* To provide a virtual experience of exploring Kyrgyzstan to all potential travellers
 * To promote and convey the essence of the country
 * To enable easy access to the information needed to plan their trip
 * To showcase the best places to visit